smlx/piv-agent/README.md

 To that end, I am planning the following release schedule for `piv-agent`:

 1. ✅ `v1.x` will be released.
 It will support `age` via a plugin, in addition to SSH and GPG.
+1. ✅ `v2.x` will be released shortly after `v1.x`, with GPG support totally removed.
+Active development will only occur on `v2.x`.
 1. ⏳ `v1.x` will be maintained for a short period (6 months).
 This is so that anyone else using `piv-agent` has a chance to migrate away from GPG, or find another solution.
-1. ⏳ `v2.x` will be released shortly after `v1.x`, with GPG support totally removed.
-Active development will only occur on `v2.x`.
+1. ⏳ When `v1.x` maintenance ends, `v2.x` can be considered stable(ish).

-Please test if you can, but be aware there may be breakage.
+Please test `v2.x` if you can, but be aware there may be breakage.
 In particular, the age plugin support is experimental: until this warning is removed, the identity format is unstable.

 Discussion of this plan and updates happens [here](https://github.com/smlx/piv-agent/discussions/273).